emilyzakem/OMconsumption/README.md

 # OMconsumption
 Code for stochastic 0D and water column 1D models of microbial consumption of organic matter.

-Note: the 4 Julia files are for the stochastic 0D model.
-Run the "run.....jl" code, which uses the "ccm*.jl" code.
+The stochastic 0D model folder containts 4 Julia files.
+Run the "run.....jl" codes, which uses the "ccm*.jl" codes.

+The water column 1D model folder contains one Fortran file to run.
+The rest are input files into the model.